The EU Digital Networks Act unpacked

 Consumer protection within a harmonised framework

-End-user protection remains an integral part of telecoms regulation under the DNA.
-The proposal consolidates and simplifies existing rules on transparency, contract terms and switching, updating them to reflect digital-first services and bundled offerings.
+End-user protection remains integral.
+The proposal consolidates and simplifies existing rules on transparency, contract terms and switching, updating them for digital-first services and bundled offerings.
+The focus is on maintaining substantive protection while reducing complexity and inconsistent national interpretation.

 Regulatory governance and BEREC